-The Ariel Internship Program funds unpaid internships and supplements paid internships for undergraduate students attending St. John’s College in Santa Fe.
+The ARIEL (Award for Relating Intense Education to Life) Internship Program funds unpaid internships and supplements paid internships for undergraduate students attending St. John’s College in Santa Fe.
 Recipients are awarded up to $4,000 to complete a 300-hour internship during the summer.
 Internships are aligned with students’ professional development goals and give students deeper understanding about careers and an edge in finding jobs after graduation.

 St. John’s students have interned in a range of industries including law, medicine, education, and the sciences.
 OPPD provides individualized support to assist students in identifying internships and exploring careers.